 More than three quarters of people with sarcoidosis do not need any treatment because their symptoms are not severe.
 However, sometimes simple painkillers such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may help to ease symptoms.
 For example, they may help to ease pain from the rounded lumps (nodules) of erythema nodosum, or joint pains.

 If treatment is needed for sarcoidosis, the aim of treatment is to reduce the inflammation and therefore the symptoms that it causes.
+Treatments for sarcoidosis include:

 The main treatment for sarcoidosis is usually with steroid tablets.
 The steroids help to reduce inflammation.
 Prednisolone is usually used and generally needs to be taken daily at first.
 Treatment with steroid tablets is often needed for at least 6-24 months.
 Over this time, the dose of the steroid may be gradually reduced.
 You are more likely to need treatment with steroid tablets if sarcoidosis is affecting your nervous system, heart or eyes, or if you have high calcium levels in your blood, or severe breathing/lung symptoms.
 Steroid drops or ointments are sometimes used for sarcoidosis affecting the eyes.